gshamov/lustrebeat/README.md

 Lustrebeat was a brute-force attempt, made in 2017, to grab all the metrics from various "stats" files of the Lustre filesystem, and that without much thinking.
 So the design decisions were as follows.

 * Using Golang glob to check for the stats files and grab whatever found.
+This means that the beat should run on the host (be that client, MDS, or OSS) it collects metrics from.
-Tag the values by the components of the path (FS name, OST name, etc.) of each of the stat files.
+* Tag the values by the components of the path (FS name, OST name, etc.) of each of the stat files.
 * Using a simple parser for {llite, OST, MDT} stats files that would be agnostic to the names of the fields there.
 Every line will be collected.
 * Lustre Job Stats: they are actually Yaml.
 Using Go-Yaml2 library to parse them in one blow, again, collecting every metric there.
 * Single ES document per stat file (as opposed to single-metric-value documents).